Use this page if you are choosing between buying now, testing the launch build, waiting for patches, or playing with friends.

 - Wait for 1.0 if you want a stable final meta.

-- Try a demo first if controls or camera comfort matter most.
+- Use a short first-session test if controls or camera comfort matter most.

 What to Do If You Buy Now